EmbeddedDesign/GotT-Translation-Circuit/README.md

 A voice modulator is device for altering (or [modulating](https://en.wikipedia.org/wiki/Modulation)) the sound of one's voice.

-In the context of Daleks, this usually refers to [ring modulation](https://en.wikipedia.org/wiki/Ring_modulation), whereby two signals are effectively mixed (i.e. - multiplied, or [Heterodyned](https://en.wikipedia.org/wiki/Heterodyne)).
-The first of these signals is typically a voice whereas the second is typically a [sine wave](https://en.wikipedia.org/wiki/Sine_wave) (usually at a frequency of about 30Hz).
+In the context of Daleks, this usually refers to [ring modulation](https://en.wikipedia.org/wiki/Ring_modulation), whereby two signals mixed (i.e. - multiplied, or [Heterodyned](https://en.wikipedia.org/wiki/Heterodyne)).
+The first of these signals is typically a voice and the second is often a [sine wave](https://en.wikipedia.org/wiki/Sine_wave) at a frequency of about 30Hz.

 This was originally accomplished through the use of a [Moog Ring Modulator similar to this](http://www.moogmusic.com/products/moogerfoogers/mf-102-ring-modulator).

-While purists may argue that nothing sounds quite like a pair of audio transformers connected by a ring (which is where the "ring" in "ring modulator" comes from) of four Germanium diodes, like the original Moog, GotT accomplishes this task in software.
+While purists may argue that nothing sounds quite like a pair of audio transformers connected by a ring of four Germanium diodes (which is where the "ring" in "ring modulator" comes from), like the original Moog, GotT accomplishes this task in software.

 GotT is a modern modulator for modern Daleks.